What are the general requirements for admission to master’s degree graduate programs?

 How many transfer credits are allowed?

-Lynchburg College’s master’s degree programs allow up to 6 credits to be transferred into a degree program.
+University of Lynchburg’s master’s degree programs allow up to 6 credits to be transferred into a degree program.
 The initial decision to accept courses for transfer credit is made after degree admission by the academic advisor who recommends approval to the dean of the respective school and the Dean of Graduate Studies.
 A transfer credit request form is available from the Office of Graduate Studies.

 How long does it take to complete the program?

 Full-time students can complete most of our master’s degree programs in 2 years.

 While the counselor education program is 48 hours for school counseling and 60 hours for clinical mental health counseling and will require a minimum 2 full years, several of the other master’s programs potentially may be completed in 15 to 18 months depending on course sequences.